-A. United Therapeutics Corporation ("UT") is a Delaware corporation with principal executive offices in Silver Spring, Maryland.
-UT manufacturers and markets pharmaceutical products in the United States, including Adcirca, Remodulin, Tyvaso, and Orenitram (collectively the "Subject Drugs"), all of which are indicated to treat pulmonary arterial hypertension ("PAH").

-B. The United States contends that UT caused to be submitted claims for payment for the Subject Drugs to the Medicare Program, Title XVIII of the Social Security Act, 42 U.S.C. § 1395-1395111 ("Medicare").

-C. When a Medicare beneficiary obtains a prescription drug covered by Medicare Part B or Part D, the beneficiary may be required to make a payment, which may take the form of a "copayment," "coinsurance," or "deductible" (collectively "copays").
+- A. Amgen Inc. ("Amgen") is a Delaware corporation with principal executive offices located in Thousand Oaks, California.
+Amgen manufacturers and markets pharmaceutical products, including Sensipar.
+Sensipar is indicated for treatment of, among other things, secondary hyperparathyroidism in adult patients with chronic kidney disease on dialysis.
+In 2013, Amgen acquired Onyx Pharmaceuticals, Inc. ("Onyx"), which marketed and sold pharmaceutical products, including Kyprolis.
+Kyprolis is indicated for treatment of patients with relapsed or refractory multiple myeloma who have received one or more lines of therapy. - B. The United States contends that Amgen, itself and as successor in interest to Onyx, caused to be submitted claims for payment for Sensipar and Kyprolis to the Medicare Program, Title XVIII of the Social Security Act, 42 U.S.C. § 1395-1395lll ("Medicare"). - C. When a patient obtains a prescription drug covered by Medicare Part B or Part D, the patient may be required to make a payment, which may take the form of a "copayment," "coinsurance," or "deductible" (collectively "copays").
 The Anti-Kickback Statute, 42 U.S.C. § 1320a-7b, prohibits pharmaceutical companies from paying remuneration to induce Medicare beneficiaries to purchase, or their physicians to prescribe, drugs that are reimbursed by Medicare.